aarnoux/SamReader/README.txt

 **** EXECUTION ****

+Add execution permission to the script:
+$ chmod +x ~/path/to/file/SamReader.py

 Run the following command in the terminal to execute SamReader (output file field is optionnal):
 $ ~/path/to/file/SamReader.py <input-file.sam> -options <output-file.txt>